 </jor-el>

-to create a grid for our grids.
+We can use <jor-el> to create a grid for our grids.
 So meta!

 I figured we could do something similar without changing anything in the HTML or JavaScript.
 I’ve taken the liberty to include full names for months, and numbers instead of day names, to make it more readable.
 Enjoy!